Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Conclusions and Future Work

 Looking forward, two primary directions emerge for future SciVis agent design.
-First, continued improvements in general-purpose coding agents suggest that CLI-based frameworks may become increasingly powerful for fully automated workflows.
-At the same time, introducing domain-specific constraints through procedural guidelines, such as agent skills~\cite{anthropic2025agentskillsblog}, could substantially improve efficiency and reliability by reducing redundant exploration.
-Second, hybrid approaches that combine complementary interaction paradigms offer a promising solution.
+First, continued improvements in general-purpose coding agents suggest that CLI-based frameworks may become increasingly powerful for fully automated workflows. \hot{Their key advantage lies in the flexibility of operating within a full programming environment rather than through predefined tool interfaces.
+As foundation models become more capable, the reliability gap between coding agents and structured tool-use agents may continue to narrow.} At the same time, introducing domain-specific constraints through procedural guidelines, such as agent skills~\cite{anthropic2025agentskillsblog}, could substantially improve efficiency and reliability by reducing redundant exploration.
+Second, hybrid approaches that combine complementary \hot{agent configurations} offer a promising solution.
 For example, future agents may integrate deterministic API-based execution for reliable low-level operations, CLI-based reasoning for complex workflow generation, GUI interaction for perceptual grounding, and persistent memory mechanisms to adapt execution strategies over time.

 A key challenge for future work is enabling reliable SciVis-specific self-evaluation mechanisms.
 Unlike conventional programming tasks, visualization correctness often depends on perceptual and semantic properties that cannot be fully verified through code execution alone.
 In particular, integrating visual feedback into learning loops could allow agents to assess intermediate visualization states and detect issues such as incorrect transfer functions, camera configurations, and feature visibility, improving both accuracy and consistency.
 Additionally, incorporating selective elements of GUI-based interaction may provide useful grounding for debugging and recovery in complex workflows.
-More broadly, future research should explore how to balance efficiency, robustness, and flexibility across interaction paradigms and how to design unified systems that combine structured tool use, perceptual grounding, and adaptive memory mechanisms for real-world scientific workflows.
+More broadly, future research should explore how to balance efficiency, robustness, and flexibility across \hot{agent designs and interaction modalities}, and how to design unified systems that combine structured tool use, perceptual grounding, and adaptive memory mechanisms for real-world scientific workflows.